loganmoseley/Notes/Lingo.md

 # Objective-C Lingo

-## Method Parameter
+## Method Parameters

 ### For

-Parameter as predicate.
+Parameters as predicate.

-"For" is used in a method signature to express a predicate-style parameter.
+"For" is used in a method signature to express predicate-style parameters.
+The result is filtered, based on the parameters.

 ```
 - (ObjectType)objectForKey:(KeyType)key;